nubisproject/nubis-docs/PREREQUISITES.md

 ACCOUNT_NAME='nubis-training-2016'; ACCOUNT_NUMBER='517826968395'; LOGIN='jcrowe'
 ```

 Now you can run the aws-vault command to set up the account.
 This will ask you for the 'Access Key ID' and the 'Secret Access Key'.
-Note that if you are using linux you will need to add `--backend=kwallet`.
 You will need to get those from the user credentials email as well:
 ```bash
 aws-vault add ${ACCOUNT_NAME}
 ```